SusanHex/RE-Actor-Templates/README.md

 # RE-Actor Templates

-This repository is intended to story templates for the [RE-Actor](https://github.com/SusanHex/RE-Actor "Reactors Github") program.
+This repository is intended to store templates for the [RE-Actor](https://github.com/SusanHex/RE-Actor "Reactors Github") program.

 Here is a list of templates: